hxp CTF 2021

 December 20, 2021This is a writeup for infinity, a challenge based on CSIDH.
 This was actually my first time working with CSIDH, and I found the original paper quite helpful.
 If you aren’t familiar with isogenies in general, I would suggest reading section 3 of Craig Costello’s tutorial (the rest is only relevant to SIDH, a different isogeny-based cryptosystem).
 Also, here’s my solution code.

 In this challenge, the server generates a private key and performs up to 500 key exchanges with us.
 However, this implementation of CSIDH is buggy — in fact, the computation is not even deterministic!
 Comparing against Algorithm 2 in the CSIDH paper, I found that the implementation does not check whether is the point at infinity.
 This occurs with probability , and when it happens, we obtain the identity map rather than an -isogeny.
-Evaluating it is essentially a no-op, but the code still decrements the exponent as if it evaluated an -isogeny.
+Evaluating it does nothing, but the code still decrements the exponent as if it evaluated an -isogeny.

 The upshot is that Alice will often fail to apply the full class-group action given by her private key.
 Let be Alice’s public curve.
 Due to the faults, Alice instead computes , where and have the same sign, but .
 To sample these faulty cuves, we can submit a public key and apply to the response (make sure to patch the implementation!).

-Let’s visualize a graph with curves as vertices and prime ideals as edges.
-Since faults don’t occur that often, the sample curves are all clustered in one area of the graph.
+Let’s visualize a graph with curves as vertices and -isogenies as edges.
+Since faults don’t occur very often, the faulty curves are all clustered in one area of the graph.
 Finding paths between them can be done with a meet in the middle algorithm.
 For example, suppose we perform a depth-2 search from each sample and cache every curve we visit.
 Every time we encounter a collision, we obtain a path between curves.
 It follows that we recover all paths of length 4 or less.
 In practice, I was able to consistently link all 500 samples into a single connected component.

-Now that we have , we can compute for each sample and start making deductions.
+Using , we can compute for each sample and make the following deductions:

 If any , then .
 This is because we know .
 Similarly, if any , then .